The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem: The Eighth Plane

 Our strategy divides $\seg_t$ into two categories.
-The first category is \emph{simulative segments}, indicated by $\nsim_t(S)=0$, in which a single occupied vertex simulates the fire on a segment of $\Z\times\{t+h_t\}$.
-The second category is \emph{spreading segments}, indicated by $\nsim_t(S)=1$, the occupied vertices of which spread to all of their neighbours.
-The occupied vertex in a simulative segment $S$ is called the \emph{pivot}, and is denoted by $p_t(S)$.
-For completeness, for spreading segments we set $p_t(S)=\infty.$ For $S\in \seg_{t}$, the evolution of $B_t$ is hence as follows.
+The first category is \emph{spreading segments}, indicated by $\spr_t(S)=1$, the occupied vertices of which spread to all of their neighbours.
+The second category is \emph{simulative segments}, indicated by $\spr_t(S) = 0$, in which a single occupied vertex simulates the fire on a segment of $\Z\times\{t+h_t\}$.
+This vertex will be chosen to be the leftmost possible vertex which contains an unblocked path forwards.
+Let us define this notion of a path formally.